 - Distribute content in a logical order.

-- Leave enough bleeding and trimming space, the folding line should never break your text (unless you feel your design should be read with the brochure wide open).
+- Leave enough bleeding and trimming space, the folding line should never break your text.
+This is only okay if you feel your design should be read with the brochure wide open).

 - Include an interactive promotion or a QR code, so it gives you a greater chance of captivating the target audience.